 Tips for a Successful Week at Camp

 Use positive messages about camp and discuss the daily routine, expectations, and any concerns your camper may have.
-This is a good time to go through the camp brochure to look at pictures and useful information.
+This is a good time to go through the camp website to look at pictures and useful information.

 Practice overnight visits with friends or relatives to help your camper be more comfortable staying away from home.

 Packing together can provide a special time to talk about the wonderful opportunities camp has to offer.
 It also helps make the camper feel more prepared for the week ahead and gives them a sense of independence.

 Pack pre-addressed letters for your camper to send home to make communicate with friends and family easy.